sjnormalboss/sjnormalboss/README.md

 ### I love to code and here are some fun facts about me:
-- 😭  I'm currently trying my best to survive through High School
+- 😭   Trying to survive through High School
-- 🙁  I'm currently learning Java
+- 🙁   Yay: Learning Java
-- 🥺  I'm looking forward to collaborate with anyone!
+- 🥺   My wishes: I'm looking forward to collaborate with anyone!
 - 🙋   2021 goals: Live happier than 2020
 - 🤽‍♂️   Fun Fact: I love to play water polo for fun and competetively!

 ### Languages and Tools: